There are tons of perm trends and options in the current market.

 Hair by: Heather Sykes

 Traditional perms do require more maintenance though, requiring touch ups every couple months to diffuse the “line of demarcation” where your natural hair grows in.
+Maintaining a perm is like maintaining colored and highlighted hair.
+It is easy to see the line of outgrowth so keep up with your scheduled appointments.

 Especially if you have very straight hair to begin with.